-National Supply Chain Day 2021 occurs annually on April 29.
-It’s a day when all companies leading in the supply chain can come together to spread knowledge, share recent upgrades and new technology in their supply chain and connect.
-According to records from the National Day Archives, the U.S. spends an estimated $688 billion annually within the shipping and transportation industry.
-Yet less than 10 percent of logistics and shipping organizations have accurate supply chain visibility that allows for widespread education and information exchange outside the network.
+National Supply Chain Day occurs annually on April 29.
+It’s a day when all companies leading in the supply chain come together to spread knowledge, share new technology supporting their supply chain, and connect with industry peers.

-National Supply Chain Day was created by Point A at Georgia-Pacific to bring awareness to “where and how” today’s necessities make it from factories through delivery.
+National Supply Chain Day was created by Point A at Georgia-Pacific to bring awareness to “where and how” today’s goods and products move from factories to final customer delivery.
 And the day is all about the value of collaboration and contemporary, tech-driven systems.

 The modern-day supply chain industry is enormous, and it is the glue that holds the global market together, especially during times of economic turmoil and market disruptions.
 The world is connected through our supply chains, and National Supply Chain Day exists to help improve visibility, information, and awareness of just how important the supply chain is to the world as we know it today.

 Why More Consumers Care

 There has been a growing trend in recent years among consumers for fast, reliable, and sustainable shipping options.
 That trend was only accelerated by the onset of the COVID pandemic, lockdowns, and disrupted shipping.

 Consumers today are more mindful of waste and pollution and what they can do to cut back on that environmental impact.
 They want to work with companies that offer them the services they want while also feeling they are professional and honest at the same time.

 Today, many shipping companies are making moves to switch to greener fuels, reduce emissions, protect natural resources, and improve working conditions for their employees.
 These are all things consumers are asking for and, at times, demanding.